HERFOM/Dockerfile-strapi-from-repo/README.md

 ## Prerequisites

-1. Modify your repository's strapi/.gitignore and comment out the `.tmp` directory and `.env` file.
+1. Modify your repository's strapi/.gitignore and comment out the

+   - .`tmp`
+   - `public/uploads/*`
+   - `.env`

    And git push to the git repository.
-2. Append the following content to your .env file
+2. Append the following content to your `.env` file

 ```
 #Github